The

 - detailed cost centre reports

-- financial reports, supported by receipts, invoices, bank account statements.
+- financial reports, supported by receipts, invoices or bank account statements.

 Service location subsidy